groboclown/nightjar-mesh/README.md

 1. Envoy configuration.  *Defined in the envoy configuration templates.*
     1. Default envoy configurations, and able to define configurations on a per service, deployment color, or service-mesh basis.

+The services call out to other by sending a request to the Envoy proxy directly, rather than to a DNS name that Envoy reroutes through ip table changes.
+This makes the Envoy setup require fewer permissions.

 ## Supported Infrastructure